Don’t settle with anyone less! Contact us for a free, no obligation quote

 Occasionally, a buyer may decide to take possession of a property prior to settlement.
 Under such circumstances, the buyer is not a tenant; a special license is drawn up instead, stating that if the buyer is found to be in breach of contract, then the property will be handed back over to the seller.
 If you’re thinking about taking possession of a property prior to settlement, you should consult with a conveyancing expert in Brisbane first – and educate yourself about the basics.

-The Standard REIQ Contract does allow for buyers to take possession of a property under certain circumstances.
+The Standard REIQ Commercial Tenancy Agreement does allow for buyers to take possession of a property under certain circumstances.
 However, since they are not yet legally the owners of the property, special terms and conditions do apply.
 An experienced conveyancing firm in Gold Coast can help you navigate the sometimes-confusing waters of the REIQ contract to ensure that your rights are protected in such a situation.
 In the meantime, it helps to familiarise yourself with what your responsibilities are, as a buyer, in such a situation.

 • Insure the property according to the wishes of the seller.
 If you are unwilling to adequately insure the property based on the seller’s requirements, then you will be unable to take possession of the property before settlement occurs.